Intended Audience: Any lover of Sacred Scripture.

 Seminar begins Sunday evening and concludes Friday after lunch.

-Partial Registration Form (choose by lecture or speaker - no early bird discount however discounts apply for 3 lectures)
+Partial Registration Form (choose by lecture or speaker - no early bird discount available however discounts apply when attending 3 lectures)

 See the 2012 link below for the schedule format which remains consistent from year to year.